5 Times a Tenant Can Get Out of a Lease Without Penalty

 - If the tenant complains directly to the building department or other health or safety organization, an inspector will come to the property to see if the tenant's complaint has any merit.
 If the inspector decides the claim is valid, the landlord will be sent a violation notice, stating that the landlord needs to fix the problem within a certain number of days.

 - A tenant can provide written notice directly to the landlord stating that there is a health or safety violation that needs to be repaired.
 State laws will vary on how long the landlord has to respond to and fix the violation.

 - In most states, if the landlord fails to fix a significant health or safety violation, not just a simple repair, the tenant may be legally allowed to break the lease agreement.

 - To break the lease, the tenant would have to provide the landlord with written notice of the tenant's intention to terminate the lease agreement.
 Depending on state law, the tenant would have to wait a certain number of days after giving this notice before he or she could move out, unless the health or safety violation was so severe that it required the tenant to move out immediately.

-2. Landlord Violates Entry Rules or Harasses Tenant
+2. Landlord Violates Rules of Entry or Harasses Tenant

 A landlord must usually give at least 24 hours’ notice before the landlord has the right to enter the tenant’s rental unit.
-The landlord can only enter for legal reasons, such as:
+In addition, the landlord must have a legal reason to enter the apartment, such as:

 - To Inspect the Unit